 TIP: If you’re in the middle of something you simply can’t stop (such as a phone call), acknowledge them verbally, or with a nod and hand motion, and ask them politely to wait.
 Otherwise stop what you are doing and give them your attention.

-Greet the colleague or customer in a friendly, appropriate way.
+Greet your colleagues or customers in a friendly, appropriate manner.
 Make eye contact, smile, and say something like, “How is it going today?”
 Then stop, and let the person respond.

 Appear eager to help, but not in such an aggressive way that the person is annoyed.
 Don’t trail people around the premises or constantly ask them if you can help.

 - Help the customer by directly addressing his or her request.